analogdevicesinc/max22x88-driver/README.md

 This project uses Doxygen for generating documentation.

+The API Reference manual for the latest release can be accessed on https://analogdevicesinc.github.io/max22x88-driver/.
+The documentation for other versions can be generated locally:

-To generate the API Reference Manual, run Doxygen with the `doc/Doxyfile` configuration file.
+- Run Doxygen with the `doc/Doxyfile` configuration file.
-That can be done by `cd`ing into the `doc` folder and running the `doxygen` command.
+- That can be done by `cd`ing into the `doc` folder and running the `doxygen` command.
-The output will be generated at `doc/output`.
+- The output will be generated at `doc/output`.

 ## Make integration